kikoveiga/feup-cpd/assign2/README.md

 ### Protocol and Macros

 The specific protocol rules and message formats used during socket communication are defined in the **Communication** class.
 This class contains macros that standardize the message structure, making it easier to parse and handle different types of communication events consistently across the system.

+## Reconnection with Token

+We have implemented a session token system that enables clients to reconnect and retain their queue position.
+Upon login, a session token is generated and stored as token-"client_username" in the /database/tokens directory.
+This approach simulates a real client storage system.
+To reconnect, clients must provide the filename containing their session token.